pnp/script-samples/scripts/spo-bulk-publish-syntex-model/README.md

 ## Summary

-This script sample will ublish Syntex Document Understanding Models to many libraries using the batching functionality of PnP PowerShell
+This script sample will publish Syntex Document Understanding Models to many libraries using the batching functionality of PnP PowerShell. *Currently only document understanding models can be templated and rolled out to many sites

 ## Implementation